 Private instruction in percussion instruments to develop the student's performance ability in an applied area.
-One half-hour private lesson per week, Minimum of one hour daily practice.
+One half-hour private lesson per week.
+Minimum of one hour daily practice.
+Minimum of one hour daily practice is required.
 Course may be taken four (4) times for credit.

-MVP 2220
+MVP 2202